wdecoster/NanoPlot/README.md

   --bam BAM          Data presented as a bam file.

 # Companion script NanoFilt.py
-Script to perform filtering on quality and/or read length Reads from stdin, writes to stdout
+Script to perform filtering on quality and/or read length, and optional trimming after passing filters Reads from stdin, writes to stdout
 Intended to be used:
 -directly after fastq extraction